maximossamuel/GeoJourneyWiki/README.md

 In GeoJourney, a journey represents a series of connected markers.
 Where a user starts a journey and add markers that serve as part of said journey until they tell the app to end it.

 #### Starting a new journey
 Similar to adding a standalone marker, a drawer will appear upon pressing the green button.
 This drawer will look very similar to the one shown when adding a marker, only the title field box is where you will put the title for the whole journey and not a marker.
 Pressing the checkmark icon will start the journey.
+While you are on a journey, you can still add standalone markers if you find something you want to write about which is irrelevant to your journey.

 #### Adding/Editing Journey Markers
+Whilst on a journey, you can press the green button again and it will add a journey marker.
+You can add the same info you do on regular markers, only this marker will be connected to others of that same journey.

 #### Ending a Journey
+Once you wish to stop placing journey markers, you can press the green stop button.
+Doing this will complete the journey.

 #### Viewing a Journey
+If you wish to view a journey, you can do so by pressing any of its markers.
+You will see all the same info you would on a regular marker's drawer, only now the journey's title will appear under the date.
+You will also see buttons above the drawer that you can press to look at the next or previous marker in the journey.